vikahl/python-template/README.md

 to use reasonable modern tools that will not change and fit into existing systems._

+A generated example can be found at https://github.com/vikahl/python-example

 ## Basic ideas

 - Always package the Python code as a library, even if is a service that will